ai4altruism/rag-basic/README.md

 ## Contributing

-Feel free to open issues or submit pull requests with improvements
+Feel free to open issues or submit pull requests with improvements.

 ## License